Havennnn/curatorArt/README.md

-# MERN Auth - Authentication System
+# CuratorArt - Gallery Museum Website

 A sleek and responsive art curation platform designed using React, Node.js, and Tailwind CSS.
 This website allows users to explore through a clean and modern interface.